Security Data Works

 Splunk-to-MOAR, with the math.

 The flagship engagement.
-In two to three weeks, you'll know what your Splunk workload would cost — and how fast it would run — on the open lakehouse stack.
+In two to three weeks, you'll know what your Splunk workload would cost, and how fast it would run, on the open lakehouse stack.
 Anchored on the published benchmark, projected against your data, with the migration path that fits your specific constraints.
-The engagement that either greenlights the migration with a defensible TCO, or names the no-go conditions before money is committed.
+The engagement either greenlights the migration with a defensible TCO or names the no-go conditions before money is committed.

 The problem this engagement solves